electricpocket/mjpeg-restream/README.md

 Installation:

-Requires php-gd (graphic goodies) sudo yum install php-gd sudo apachectl restart
+Requires php-gd (graphic goodies)

+-sudo yum install php-gd

+-sudo apachectl restart

  - edit stream.php, and modify the camera IP address, port, and url to the mjpeg stream.
  - Modify any of the image settings - ie overlay image and fallback image locations.
 Note - if you don't want an overlay image, use a fully transparent png, or edit the code to remove this functionality yourself.